jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

 Reference fields
 ----------------
-References may be stored to other documents in the database using the :class:`~mongoengine.fields.ReferenceField`.
+References may be stored to other documents in the database using the :class:`~mongomotor.fields.ReferenceField`.
 Pass in another document class as the first argument to the constructor, then simply assign document objects to the
 field: